Hinduism in China: Practice of Hinduism in China

 Although Hinduism is not one of the five official state recognized religions (Buddhism, Taoism, Catholic Christianity, Protestant Christianity, and Islam), and although China is officially a secular state, the practice of Hinduism is allowed in China, albeit on a limited scale.
 The traces of Hinduism's influence on China can be found in Chinese Buddhism.

-Hinduism is followed by 7.6 million people in China.

 Mainland China

-A number of Hindu expatriates live in China, and there are also Hindu families among the native Chinese population.
+A number of Hindu expatriates live in China.
 Their numbers are relatively small, and therefore their faith is not among the five officially state recognized religious organizations in China.
-They are a generally peaceful people who cooperate well with local Chinese authorities, and are permitted to safely practice their faith throughout the country, even in mainland China.
+They are permitted to safely practice their faith throughout the country, even in mainland China.
+Tibet is considered both Hinduism and Tibetan Buddhism and is the region's sacred Mount Kailash.

 The Chinese government has invited the Swaminarayan Trust (BAPS), who runs the Akshardham temples in New Delhi and in Gandhinagar, to build a similar temple in mainland China, among the first of its kind.
 A huge piece of land was earmarked in Foshan in 2007, which is intended to not only house the temple but also be home to an Indian cultural centre.

-A Balinese Hindu temple is also been planned to built in China.
+A Balinese Hindu temple is also planned to be built in China.

 The International Society for Krishna Consciousness (ISKCON) has a small presence in mainland China, with small pockets of devotees in various cities across the country.
 ISKCON was featured on Guangdong Television for its activities in teaching and practice of yoga and meditation in China.